Absoluteness via Resurrection: Introduction

 \begin{itemize} \item Shoenfield's absoluteness theorem is a generic absoluteness result for $\Theta$ the family of $\Sigma^1_2$-properties with real parameters, $\Gamma$ the class of all forcings, $T=\ZFC$.

-\item The pioneering ``modern'' generic absoluteness results are Woodin's proofs of the invariance under set forcings of the first order theory of $L(\ON^\omega)$ with real parameters in $\ZFC+$\emph{class many Woodin cardinals which are limit of Woodin cardinals} \cite[Thm.
-3.1.2]{larson:stationary_tower} and of the invariance under set forcings of the family of $\Sigma^2_1$-properties with real parameters in the theory $\ZFC+\CH+$\emph{class many measurable Woodin cardinals} \cite[Thm.
+\item The pioneering ``modern'' generic absoluteness results are Woodin's proofs of the invariance under set forcings of the first-order theory of $L(\ON^\omega)$ with real parameters in $\ZFC+$\emph{class-many Woodin cardinals which are limit of Woodin cardinals} \cite[Thm.
+3.1.2]{larson:stationary_tower} and of the invariance under set forcings of the family of $\Sigma^2_1$-properties with real parameters in the theory $\ZFC+\CH+$\emph{class-many measurable Woodin cardinals} \cite[Thm.
 3.2.1]{larson:stationary_tower}.

-Further results pin down the exact large cardinal strength of the assertion that $L(\mathbb{R})$ is generically invariant with respect to certain classes of forcings (among others see~\cite{neeman:absoluteness}).
+Further results pin down the exact large cardinal strength of the assertion that $L(\mathbb{R})$ is generically invariant with respect to certain classes of forcings (among others see~\cite{bosch:forcing_solovay, bosch:solovay_forcing, bosch:projective_absoluteness, prisco:partition_reals, neeman:absoluteness, schindler:proper_remarkable1, schindler:proper_remarkable2}).

-\item The bounded forcing axioms $\BFA(\Gamma)$ is equivalent to the statement that generic absoluteness holds for $T=\ZFC$ and $\Theta$ the class of $\Sigma_1$-formulas with parameters in $\PPP(\omega_1)$, as shown in \cite{bagaria:bfa_absoluteness}.
+\item The bounded forcing axioms $\BFA_{\omega_1}(\Gamma)$ for $\Gamma$ among the classes of proper, semiproper, stationary set preserving forcings are equivalent to the statement that generic absoluteness holds for $T=\ZFC$ and $\Theta$ the class of $\Sigma_1$-formulae with parameters in $\PPP(\omega_1)$, as shown in \cite{bagaria:bfa_absoluteness}.

-\item Recently Hamkins and Johnstone \cite{hamkins:resurrection_uplifting} introduced the resurrection axioms $\RA(\Gamma)$ and the second author \cite{viale:mm_revisited} showed that these axioms produce generic absoluteness for $\Theta$ the $\Sigma_2$-theory with parameters of $H_{\cc}$, $T=\ZFC+\RA(\Gamma)$, $\Gamma$ any of the standard classes of forcings closed under two step iterations.
+\item Recently, Hamkins and Johnstone \cite{hamkins:resurrection_uplifting} introduced the resurrection axioms $\RA(\Gamma)$ and Viale \cite{viale:mm_revisited} showed that these axioms produce generic absoluteness for $\Theta$ the $\Sigma_2$-theory with parameters of $H_{\cc}$, $T=\ZFC+\RA(\Gamma)$, $\Gamma$ any of the standard classes of forcings closed under two step iterations.